-So why would anyone in their right mind actually take the LSAT in February?
+So, why would anyone in their right mind actually take the February LSAT?

 Glad you asked!
-There are many good reasons to take the LSAT in February, particularly if you’ve planned ahead and are taking your LSAT well ahead of your application deadline.
-If your best opportunity to study was over the Fall/early Winter, the February LSAT likely makes sense for you.
+There are many good reasons to take the February LSAT, particularly if you’ve planned ahead and are taking your LSAT well ahead of your application deadline.
+If your best opportunity to study was over the fall/early winter, the February LSAT likely makes sense for you.